Larsa Pippen Shows Off Insane Cleavage & Stunning Curves In Tiny Black Dress

 “You’re too pretty!” a third fan admitted.

-The snap was clearly well-liked by her fans, as they hit the like button nearly 1,000 times within 10 minutes after it went live.

-Larsa’s fans are used to obsessing over her jaw-dropping body no matter what she wears.
-Even as she sported a more casual look, she was still able to catch her follower’s attention, as reported by The Inquisitr.
+Larsa’s fans tend to obsess over her jaw-dropping body no matter what she wears.
+Even when she recently sported a more casual look, she was still able to catch her follower’s attention, The Inquisitr reported.

-In the photo, she wore a pair of grey and white sweatpants matched with a cropped white tank top.
-The outfit was from Pretty Little Thing, which she credited in the caption.
+In the photo, she wore a pair of gray and white sweatpants matched with a cropped, white tank top.
+The outfit was from Pretty Little Thing, and she credited the brand in the caption.
 Larsa’s tank was nearly see-through and featured a low cut neckline that exposed her chest.